Brita Zippel

-Brita Zippel, also called Britta Sippel (died 29 April 1676) was an alleged Swedish witch, known as "Näslösan", one of the victims of the Katarina witch trials during the great witch hunt known as "Det Stora oväsendet" ("The Great noise") in Sweden between 1668-1676.
-Together with her sister Anna Zippel.
+Brita Zippel, also called Britta Sippel (died 29 April 1676) was an alleged Swedish witch, known as "Näslösan", one of the victims of the Katarina witch trials during the great witch hunt known as "Det Stora oväsendet" ("The Great noise") in Sweden between 1668-1676 alongside her sister Anna Zippel.

 Background

 Brita Zippel was born into a wealthy family.
 Her father, who was of German descent and a master of ball sports, founded "Lilla Bollhuset", a building for sports for the upper classes.
 Her two brothers were sports instructors for the gentlemen of the court and the king, Charles XI.

 In 1669, at around 30 years old, she married a brick-master named Galle and had two children with him.
 Brita had a reputation for being temperamental and having poor self-control.
 Her husband had been advised not to marry her.
 Her own sister, Anna, told him her sister was a "wicked woman".
 He was told that Brita was the kind of person who "put her pies under the pot when she cooked", meaning that she used sorcery.
 Her husband had a promising career when they married, but after about four years, he suffered terribly from syphilis, which confined him to bed and ruined him financially.
 By 1675, her husband was insane.
 He had not been listed in his profession since 1673, and his family lived in poverty.

 Brita was called "Näslösan" (Noseless), because her husband's disease made him lose his nose.
 She survived mostly on the charity of her sister, Anna Zippel.
 Her brothers, the sports instructors of the court, no longer acknowledged either sister because of an argument over an inheritance.
 Her children were left to beg in the streets.
 Her lack of self-control caused many arguments, leading neighbors to shun her.
 Her former membership in a different social class alone would have been cause for suspicion.

 Brita Zippel was tried for sorcery three times: in 1668, in 1674, and in 1675.
 In 1668 the master mariner Cornelius accused her of having cursed his ship, and having Satan throw him off his horse three times.
 She was acquitted, as he could present no proof and her reputation was yet not so bad.
 The court fined Cornelius for slander.
 In 1674, a girl accused her of sorcery, but the court again set her free, as they considered the witness insane.
 By this time, the period of the Swedish witch trials had begun after the accusation of Märet Jonsdotter.
 In 1670, churches began to use the "witch-prayer", and in 1675, the real witch frenzy arrived in Stockholm.
 Brita was naturally the first woman to be talked about as a witch.